PouryaMansouri/maktab98GroupProject/README.md

 🚀 **Deliverables:** A fully functional online menu and staff panel.

-### Section 3: Finishing Touches and Frontend Magic (100 points)
+### Section 3:  Analytics Feature, Finishing Touches and Frontend Magic (100 points)

-#### Final Features 🌟 (40 points)
+#### Manager's Dashboard: Analytics and Reports 📈 (40 points)

-- Implement Django Generic Views.
-- Add statistics and insights for the manager.
-- Implement manager-specific features using Django permissions in views and templates.
+- Implement an analytics dashboard for the manager view that displays key sales metrics and trends.
-- Improve the user interface and user experience.
+- Enable the manager to generate and download detailed sales reports.
+- The analytics feature should provide insights into the most popular cafe items, peak business hours, and customer demographic data.

 #### Frontend Magic ✨(60 points)